CamIce2002/TheMrNewVegas.github.io/docs/2capcom/4-Quests.md

 - Repeatable quests

-## Outcasts and Remnants

-To start the mod's main story, head to the B.O.G. bunker, which is built into a hill, located south of Oberland Station, just east of the railroad tracks, and southwest of the alien crash site.
-Head there and talk to Chuck Finley.
-Once you discover the B.O.G.
-Bunker, you can fast travel to and from the interior.

-For immersion and game-play difficulty purposes, you should first complete the main Fallout 4 quest "Reunions", where you confront Kellogg at Fort Hagen, after which the first quest in this mod, "Initiation", should start automatically the next time you change locations.

-**Features**

-- New quests, locations, factions, and companions.
-- 20 hour story, with repeatable quests

 ## Project A.R.E.S.

 Project A.R.E.S. is a suspenseful and dark quest mod about MedTek Corporation that so far introduces several new quest, two brand-new voiced NPC's, one brand-new handcrafted dungeon, a new store (and vendor), and new medicinal items to give your vault dweller a fighting chance in the wasteland.